VTickner/odin-recipes/README.md

 - Created the basic HTML structure of the recipe site and added images and recipe content.
 - Created the CSS for the index page (desktop), with also a zoom in hover effect on the images using transform: scale().
 - Added a footer copyright statement that updates the year using JavaScript.
+- Created the CSS for the recipe pages (desktop) and made square images to use for the recipe pages to have round image effect.
+- Refactored the CSS to make DRY.

 TODO: add information